This guide looks at medical errors and steps you can take to ensure your safety. A medical error is when a mistake

 can cause the error or it might happen because of a failure in the system.

-Medical errors can take place in health care facilities, pharmacies, your doctor’s office, and even in your home.
+Medical errors can take place in health care facilities, pharmacies, doctor's offices and even in your home.
+They

-They can involve complex systems like how a hospital tracks the medical services given to patients, or common tasks like
+can involve complex systems like how a hospital tracks the medical services given to patients or a common task like

 giving food high in salt to a patient who needs a salt-free diet.

 While advances have improved medical care and extended the lives of many people, the complexity of the American